Tanker Truck Accident Attorneys in Augusta

 We will explore all available legal options and work hard to seek the maximum compensation you deserve.
 Our team aggressively negotiates with insurance companies to settle claims and won’t back down without a fight.
 We’re not afraid to seek a fair settlement and take them to court if they refuse our demands.

 Filing a Lawsuit for Compensation After a Tanker Truck Accident

 There’s a two-year statute of limitations in Georgia if you want to sue someone for compensation following an accident.
 This timeframe begins on the date of the accident.
 That means if you don’t file your lawsuit within two years, you’ll lose your chance to hold the at-fault party liable for their negligent actions in court.
 It’s vital that you begin the legal process immediately after the truck accident so you don’t run out of time.

 If a jury determines you were partially responsible for your injuries, they could reduce your monetary losses under the modified comparative negligence statute.
 That means if you share any fault for the accident, you could end up with much less compensation than you need to cover your losses.
 For example, if a jury determines you share 20% fault and incurred $100,000 in losses, the most compensation you could receive would be $80,000.

-The Augusta tanker truck accident attorneys of Chris Hudson Law Group provide comprehensive legal services to accident victims.
+The truck accident attorneys of Chris Hudson Law Group in Augusta, GA provide comprehensive legal services to accident victims.
 You will receive the one-on-one attention you deserve until the end of your case.
 When you hire us, we will treat you like a priority and offer the support and guidance necessary to help you make it through this traumatic time in your life.